Jean Schodorf

-Jean Kurtis Schodorf (born June 11, 1950), a former three-term Republican Kansas state senator, was the Democratic Party nominee for Kansas Secretary of State in 2014.
+Jean Kurtis Schodorf (born June 11, 1950) is an American politician who was a three-term Republican Kansas state senator and was the Democratic Party nominee for Kansas Secretary of State in 2014.
 She was defeated on November 4, 2014 by incumbent Kris Kobach by a margin of 59%-41%.

 Early life

 Schodorf was born to Wilma Mary Horton (1911–2002) and William A. Kuretich (Croatian: Kuretić), of Croatian origin (1914–2001), a U.S. Marine Corps brigadier general and decorated veteran of World War II.
 Her father’s military career included extensive travel for his family.
 Upon his retirement, the family settled in Independence, Kansas.
 She is the sister of television journalist Bill Kurtis.